stitchdata/docs/_destinations/amazon-s3/setup/connecting-amazon-s3.md

       For example: `this-is-a-test-bucket-stitch-dev`

     substeps:
-      - title: "Select Data Storage Format"
+      - title: "Select data storage format"
         anchor: "select-data-storage-format"
         content: |
           The data storage format defines the type of file Stitch will write to your {{ destination.display_name }} bucket.
 Supported options are: